 - Antibiotics: Early administration of antibiotics, such as azithromycin, clarithromycin, or erythromycin, can help shorten the duration of the illness and reduce its severity.

-- Supportive care: Rest, staying hydrated, and utilizing a humidifier can alleviate symptoms and aid in recovery.
+- Supportive care: Rest, staying hydrated, and utilising a humidifier can alleviate symptoms and aid in recovery.

 If you’d prefer a private clinic, please contact us by telephone or book online.